 It’s important to understand that a dividend isn’t guaranteed.
 Companies can cut their dividends (or get rid of them altogether) so you aren’t sure that you will always receive the dividend.
 But choosing your Canadian dividend stocks carefully can improve the chances that you will end up receiving payouts for years to come.

 If you want to increase the chances that the dividend stocks you choose are likely to pay out consistently, you might consider the dividend aristocrats.
 To make this list, a Canadian company must have increased its dividend payout for five consecutive years to make the cut.

 With these Canadian dividend stocks, you can see that a company is likely to continue making dividend payout increases.
 Another thing to keep in mind is that there is a good chance that these are companies that have solid growth prospects, and have solid balance sheets.
 You can’t consistently pay out a portion of your profits to shareholders in the form of dividends if your company doesn’t have solid fundamentals.

 Some companies will boost dividends in an attempt to attract investors, but sometimes these efforts disguise the troubles that might be afflicting a company.
 While it might be exciting for a short time to get that high yield, the reality is that it might not be sustainable, and a cut could come.
 Plus, you might end up in a position in which a faltering company’s stock value plunges, leading to capital losses.

-When use properly in a portfolio, Canadian dividend stocks can provide you with a little extra income, and better returns.
+When used properly in a portfolio, Canadian dividend stocks can provide you with a little extra income, and better returns.
 On top of that, the right companies can also provide you with capital appreciation.
-Dividends enjoy favorable treatment as well, so they are more tax efficient than other investments.
+Dividends enjoy favourable treatment as well, so they are more tax efficient than other investments.

 Keep all of this in mind, and you can create a solid portfolio that includes Canadian dividend stocks.